 PASSED, ADOPTED, AND APPROVED by the Board of the San Diego County Regional Airport Authority at its regular meeting this 15th day of December, 2016, by the following vote:

+December, 2 2016, by the following vot e:

 AYES: Board Members:

 NOES: Board Members:

 ABSENT: Board Members:

+ATTEST:

 TONY R. RUSSELL DIRECTOR, CORPORATE & INFORMATION GOVERNANCE /AUTHORITY CLERK

+APPROVED AS TO FORM:

 Item No. 5